KrisSiegel/msngr.js/README.md

 What does that mean, exactly?
 Read on.
 Want to just jump right in?
 Check out [this jsfiddle](http://jsfiddle.net/jnjaosfz/) page with msngr.js already included with a "Hello, World!" example.

+### Quick note regarding upcoming 2.x release
+The 2.0 branch of msngr is feature complete and includes a very different API than the current 1.x version.
+This was necessary to ensure consistency and an easier to use API.
+Additional testing, benchmarking and documentation need to be completed before 2.0 is fully ready for release at the end of May.
+If you'd like a preview take a look at the [2.0.0 branch](https://github.com/KrisSiegel/msngr.js/tree/2.0.0).

 ## Quick Start
 Installation can occur via bower or npm (alternatively just download msngr.js or msngr.min.js).